angular/angular/aio/content/guide/template-typecheck.md

 As a library author, you can take several measures to provide an optimal experience for your users.
 First, enabling `strictNullChecks` and including `null` in an input's type, as appropriate, communicates to your consumers whether they can provide a nullable value or not.
-Additionally, it is possible to provide type hints that are specific to the template type checker, see the [Input setter coercion](guide/template-typecheck#input-setter-coercion) section of this guide.
+Additionally, it is possible to provide type hints that are specific to the template type checker.
+See [Improving template type checking for custom directives](guide/structural-directives#directive-type-checks), and [Input setter coercion](#input-setter-coercion) below.

 {@a input-setter-coercion}